arc-space/arc-whitepaper/readme.md

 # Arc76 - Whitepaper

 The document aims to state the intent and reasoning behind the project and the game that is Arc76.
-This docuament is a living world built by and for the community; it will always be a work in progress.
+This document is a living world built by and for the community; it will always be a work in progress.
 To track where we came from and where we are going; two versions exist:

 ###### > Current Version

-A working versio.
+A working version.
 A base for designers and builders to work off when implementing or expanding parts of the game.

 ###### > Next Draft